This PDF is the current document as it appeared on Public Inspection on 08/25/2015 at 08:45 am.

 Defense Acquisition Regulations System, Department of Defense (DoD).

-DoD is issuing a final rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to align it with revisions to the DoD Instruction on operational contract support.
+DoD is issuing a final rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to provide updates and clarifications regarding requirements for contractor personnel supporting U.S. Armed Forces deployed outside the United States.

 FOR FURTHER INFORMATION CONTACT: